murchandamus/bips/bip-update-process.md

 [^astroturfing]: **What does it mean to be focused on the bitcoin currency?**
     Proposals to astroturf on the Bitcoin network to store data, bootstrap their own consensus mechanism, or facilitate another currency are not on-topic.
+[^standard-track]: **Why was the Specification type introduced?**
+    The definitions of Informational and Standards Track BIPs caused some confusion in the past.
+Due to Informational BIPs being described as optional, Standards Track BIPs were sometimes misunderstood to be generally recommended.
+    This has led to a large number of BIPs that define new features that affect interoperability of implementations being assigned the Informational type.
+We remedy this situation by introducing a new _Specification BIP_ type that is inclusive of any BIPs that can be implemented and affect interoperability of Bitcoin applications.
+Since all BIPs are individual recommendations by the authors (even if some may eventually achieve endorsement by the majority of the community), the prior reminder that Informational BIPs are optional is dropped.
 [^blog-posts]: **Why do we not just publish blog posts?**
     By curating, collecting, and publishing a broad range of ideas in one place, we ensure that knowledge of past ideas is not lost in time.